unhighghlow/awesome-brainfuck/README.md

 > nix shell github:highghlow/awesome-brainfuck#<NAME>
 > ```
 >
-> Some interpreters have unfree licenses (or have no license, which count as an unfree license).
+> Some interpreters have unfree licenses (or have no license, which counts as an unfree license).
 To run such an interpreter use:
 > ```
 > NIXPKGS_ALLOW_UNFREE=1 nix shell git+https://codeberg.org/highghlow/awesome-brainfuck#<NAME> --impure
 > ```